c3lang/c3-web/docs/language-overview/examples.md

 Enums are always namespaced.

-Enums support various reflection properties: `.values` returns an array with all enums. `.len` or `.elements` returns the number of enum values, `.inner` returns the storage type. `.names` returns an array with the names of all enums. `.associated` returns an array of the typeids of the associated values for the enum.
+Enums support various reflection properties: `values` returns an array with all enums. `len` returns the number of enum values, `inner` returns the storage type. `names` returns an array with the names of all enums. `members` returns a list of member references to the associated values for the enum. `lookup_field(field_name, value)` performs a lookup to find the enum from an associated value.

 ```c3
 enum State : uint